 lr_syn.fit(X_syn_train, y_syn_train)

 Notice here that we are specifying some new options in the logistic regression model, which so far, we have not paid attention to.
 First, we specify the penalty argument to be l1.
 This means we are going to use L1 regularization, which is also known as lasso regularization.
 We'll discuss the mathematical definition of this shortly.
 Second, notice that we have set the C parameter to be equal to 1,000.
 C is the "inverse of regularization strength," according to the scikit-learn documentation (https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html).
 This means that higher values of C correspond to less regularization.
 By choosing a relatively large number such as 1,000, we are using relatively little regularization.
 The default value of C is 1.
 So, we are not really using much regularization here, rather, we are simply becoming familiar with the options to do so.
 Finally, we are using the liblinear solver, which we have used in the past.
-Although we happen to be using scaled data here, it's worth noting at this point that among the various options we have available for solvers, liblinear is "robust to unscaled data."
+Although we happen to be using scaled data here (all features have a mean of 0 and standard deviation of 1), it's worth noting at this point that among the various options we have available for solvers, liblinear is "robust to unscaled data."
 Also note that liblinear is one of only two solver options that support the L1 penalty – the other option being saga.

 Note